Related Articles:

 Basically there are two options for violins looking to add volume to their playing.
 The first is called a violin pickup, the second is simply to mic your violin.

-Adversely the pro's to using a violin pickup is that feedback is generally lower and better then with a mic.
+The pro's to using a violin pickup is that feedback is generally lower and better then with a mic.
 The con is that it will change the sound of your violin, however in some instances this could be more desirable such as in jazz groups or rock bands.
-And if that is what you are going for, it is possible to change the sound even more with the use of a preamp or other sound effect processors.
+Additionally it is possible to change the sound even more with the use of a preamp or other sound effect processors.

 When choosing a pickup, the biggest thing you need to decide is whether or not you want the pickup permanently installed on your violin.
 If you are using a cheap violin as your 'electric' violin than this is a great option.
 It will eliminate time spent in set up and usually has a better sound than temporary pickups.